Hybrid TD3: Overestimation Bias Analysis and Stable Policy Optimization for Hybrid Action Space: Introduction

-To address these challenges, we first conduct a systematic empirical comparison of four DRL algorithms --- TD3~\cite{fujimoto2018addressing}, SAC~\cite{haarnoja2018soft}, DDPG~\cite{lillicrap2015continuous}, and PPO~\cite{schulman2017proximal} --- each adapted to hybrid action spaces under full domain randomization.
+To address these challenges, we first conduct a systematic empirical comparison of TD3~\cite{fujimoto2018addressing}, SAC~\cite{haarnoja2018soft}, DDPG~\cite{lillicrap2015continuous}, and PPO~\cite{schulman2017proximal}, each adapted to hybrid action spaces under full domain randomization.
 TD3 consistently achieves superior stability and performance, owing to its twin-critic architecture, delayed policy updates, and deterministic policy structure, which jointly mitigate overestimation bias and gradient variance.
 Motivated by this finding, we extend TD3 to hybrid action spaces and introduce a weighted clipped Q-learning target that marginalizes the Bellman backup over the full discrete action distribution, rather than committing to a greedy discrete selection.
 We further provide a rigorous theoretical analysis establishing a complete ordering of expected estimation bias across five hybrid algorithmic variants, formally justifying clipped double Q-learning as the most stable bias mitigation strategy under dense rewards and heavy randomization.
-For experimental validation, we adopt the reward functions and state representations from our prior work~\cite{canh2026human} and evaluate Hybrid TD3 on four manipulation tasks on a UF850 robotic arm in simulation. \begin{itemize} \item A systematic empirical analysis identifying TD3 as the most stable backbone for hybrid action RL under full domain randomization, with a formal characterization of why competing baselines fail. \item A weighted clipped Q-learning target for hybrid action spaces that marginalizes over the discrete action distribution, improving gradient smoothness while preserving the bias properties of standard TD3. \item A rigorous theoretical bias ordering across five hybrid algorithmic variants, providing principled guidance for algorithm selection in hybrid action RL. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item A systematic empirical analysis identifying TD3 as the most stable backbone for hybrid action RL under full domain randomization, with a formal characterization of why competing baselines fail.
+We further validate this stability across five morphologically diverse robot platforms (UF850, KUKA, Panda, Kinova, UR5e), demonstrating consistent high success rates without platform-specific hyperparameter tuning, a practical robustness property absent from prior hybrid action RL evaluations. \item A weighted clipped Q-learning target for hybrid action spaces that marginalizes over the discrete action distribution, improving gradient smoothness while preserving the bias properties of standard TD3. \item A rigorous theoretical bias ordering across five hybrid algorithmic variants, providing principled guidance for algorithm selection in hybrid action RL. \end{itemize}